rulewis/journey-optimizer.en/help/using/building-journeys/expression/collection-management-functions.md

 **Example 4:**

-Here we want to check if an individual has launched at least once an application in the last 7 days, in order for instance to trigger a push notification inviting him to start a tutorial.
+Here we want to check if an individual has launched at least once an application in the last 7 days, in order for instance to trigger a push notification inviting them to start a tutorial.

 ```json
 count(